FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-express-api.md

 npm install
 ```

-Then copy and paste the following file into `setup.js`.
+Then copy and paste the following code into `setup.js`.
 This file uses the [FusionAuth API](/docs/v1/tech/apis/) to configure an Application and more to allow for easy integration.

 ```javascript
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-client-libraries/main/typescript/setup.js %}